The Public Archaeology Field School At Fort Vancouver National Historic Site

 Fort Vancouver National Historic Site is an unparalleled archaeological laboratory, comprising the remains of Fort Vancouver, the ca.1825-1860 regional headquarters and supply depot for the Hudson's Bay Company, and Vancouver Barracks, the first (ca. 1849-2010) permanent U.S. Army post in the Pacific Northwest.

-Read about the 2014 Public Archaeology Field School.
+Click here to learn more about and apply for the 2015 Public Archaeology Field School.

 Portland State University

 Washington State University - Vancouver